galaxyproject/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 {: .question}

 # Conclusion
 {% icon congratulations %} Well done, you’ve made it to the end!
-You might want to consult your results with this [control history](https://singlecell.usegalaxy.eu/u/videmp/h/clustering-of-3k-pbmcs-tutorial-from-workflow-october-2024), or check out the [full workflow](https://usegalaxy.eu/u/videmp/w/clustering-3k-pbmc-with-scanpy-1-10-2) for this tutorial.

 In this tutorial, we investigated clustering and annotation of single-cell data from 10x Genomics using Scanpy.
 This workflow used here was typical for scRNA-seq data analysis:

 1. Preprocessing with
     1. Selection and filtration of cells and genes based on quality metrics